MicrosoftDocs/azure-docs/articles/storage-tasks/storage-task-create.md

 ## Assignments tab

-An _assignment_ identifies a storage account target.
-It also contains properties that can narrow the scope of target objects and specify when and how often a task should run.
+An _assignment_ identifies a storage account and a subset of objects in that account that the task will target.
+An assignment also defines when the task runs and where execution reports are stored.

 To add an assignment, select **Add assignment**.
 This step is optional.
 You don't have to add an assignment to create the task.